vikramxploit/python_for_cybersecurity_Project/README.md

-# python_for_cybersecurity
+# python_for_cybersecurity all demo Projects.
-python for cybersecurity all projects
+python for cybersecurity all demo projects